 Wayne Ren-Cheng Shi is author of: Encompassing Direction: A Contemporary Commentary on the Sigalovada Sutra.

-The Venerable David Xi-Ken Astor 曦肯 , received full ordination and conferred a Cleric in the Order of Pragmatic Buddhists (OPB), in May 2010, at the Place of Peace Temple at Furman University, in Greenville, SC by the Ven.
-Dr. Shi Yong Xiang his root teacher.
-David Sensei performed the duties of Prior for his Order, deshi, assistant otomo, and led the Center for Pragmatic Buddhism Annapolis Meditation Center.
-OPB’s lineage is both Ch’an (Chinese) and Soto Zen but also uniquely American through it’s pragmatic perspective.
-He is a forth generation American Dharma Holder of his lineage, with a committed tokudo practice.
-Prior to his affiliation with CPB/OPB he studied as a formal student with a Soto Zen master in New York.
-He has had a Buddhist practice for over two decades, and as a monk is engaged full time in his community outside the walls of a traditional monastery.
-But like many Americans, David Sensei was raised in the Christian tradition which led him to first follow the spiritual path for two years as a Franciscan monk in a monastery (house of formation) near Chicago.
-He received a BS degree in mathematics and computer science from University of Illinois, and pursued graduate studies in psychology, sociology, and law at DePaul University.
+Prior to these affiliations and years of formal training, he also studied as a non-resident student with a Soto Zen master in New York.
+As a Zen priest, Dharma Holder, itinerant monk and pastoral minister, Shi Shen-Xi is engaged full time in his community outside the walls of a traditional monastery residence.
+But like many Americans, David Sensei was raised in the Christian tradition which led him to first follow the spiritual path as a Franciscan monk in a monastery (house of formation & seminary) near Chicago.
+He received a BS degree in mathematics and computer science from the University of Illinois Chicago, and pursued graduate studies in psychology, sociology, and law at DePaul University.
 He holds a Level-I Certification as a Mindfulness Meditation Therapist.
-In addition to his community work, his time is spent in research, international teaching and writing, as well as being engaged in a prison mentoring program.
-His inter-faith interests were pursued by his leading a meditation group as a Pastoral Associate at an Episcopal Church near Annapolis where meditation and inter-faith studies and dialogue were engaged weekly prior to his relocating EDIG’s Maryland center to Sebring Florida.
+In addition to his community work, his time is spent in research, international teaching and writing, as well as being engaged in a prison ministry.
+His inter-faith interests were pursued by performing as a Pastoral Associate at an Episcopal Church near Annapolis Maryland where meditation and inter-faith studies and dialogue were engaged weekly prior to his relocating his monastic residence to Sebring Florida.
 David Sensei is a member of the Inter-faith Conference of Washington D.C.